Blood & Circuses

 (2) The Doping Networks

-The Spanish up-and-coming star Jesus Manzano dropped off his bicycle half dead during the Tour de France in 2003 – and then he told all.
-Raids and half confessions followed, but nothing changed much and the scene kept on being dominated by culprits without morale, doctors without morale, a cartel of fetishists of the performance and hypocrites.
+The Spanish rising star Jesús Manzano collapsed during the 2003 Tour de France — and then he told all.
+Raids and half-confessions followed, but little changed.
+The scene remained dominated by unscrupulous athletes, unscrupulous doctors, a cartel of performance fetishists and hypocrites.”

-Considering the exorbitantly overreaching performance rules, young athletes have no choice: they either dope or they can forget about their career.
-Officials and sponsors preach the clean sport and at the same time they put the athletes under enormous pressure for success.
-Lance Armstrong, who won the Tour de France seven times, knew how to handle it: he calculated very precisely the chances that doping offered him and outpaced the other cyclists.
+Given the impossibly high performance demands, young athletes face a stark choice: dope or abandon their career.
+Officials and sponsors preach about clean sport while simultaneously placing athletes under enormous pressure to succeed.
+Lance Armstrong, seven-time Tour de France winner, knew exactly how to play the system: he calculated precisely what doping could offer him — and outpaced the others.

-Considering the exorbitantly overreaching performance rules, young athletes have no choice: they either dope or they can forget about their career.
-Officials and sponsors preach the clean sport and at the same time they put the athletes under enormous pressure for success.
-Lance Armstrong, who won the Tour de France seven times, knew how to handle it: he calculated very precisely the chances that doping offered him and outpaced the other cyclists.
+Given the impossibly high performance demands, young athletes face a stark choice: dope or abandon their career.
+Officials and sponsors preach about clean sport while simultaneously placing athletes under enormous pressure to succeed.
+Lance Armstrong, seven-time Tour de France winner, knew exactly how to play the system: he calculated precisely what doping could offer him — and outpaced the others.

 Awarded German TV-Prize (Deutscher Fernsehpreis) Nominated Grimme Prize